edne/gletools/README.md

 # gletools
-a light and opefully working fork of https://bitbucket.org/pyalot/gletools
+a lightweight and hopefully working fork of https://bitbucket.org/pyalot/gletools